-Acceptable SSN Documentation: Acceptable forms of SSN verification include:
+Acceptable SSN Documentation:

-- A valid Social Security card issued by the Social Security Administration, or - An original document from a federal, state, or local government agency that includes: - The individual's name - The SSN - Matching identifying information (e.g., date of birth or address)
+- A valid Social Security card issued by the Social Security Administration, or - An original document issued by federal, state, or local government agency that includes: - The individual's name - o The SSN

+• And identifying information matching the applicant (e.g., date of birth or address)

-If the applicant cannot appear in person, Housing Kitsap may accept a clear copy of the SSN documentation if submitted by mail.
+If the applicant is unable to appear in person, Housing Kitsap may accept clear photocopies of the SSN documentation only if submitted by mail.

-Important: An IRS Individual Taxpayer Identification Number (ITIN) is not an acceptable substitute for a Social Security Number
+Note: An IRS Individual Taxpayer Identification Number (ITIN) is not a substitute for a Social Security Number and may not be used to satisfy this requirement.